-In the Netherlands a dedicated simplified procedure has been set up for clinical research with human cells genetically modified using viral vectors derived from murine gamma retrovirus or human immunodeficiency virus, where there is no risk of formation of replication competent virus, and the medicinal product is free of infectious viral vector particles that are capable of being released in the environment.
+In the Netherlands a dedicated simplified procedure has been set up for clinical research with human cells genetically modified using third generation SIN viral vectors derived from human immunodeficiency virus-1, pseudotyped with VSV-G, where there is no risk of formation of replication competent virus, and residual infectious viral vector particles that are capable of being released in the environment may be present.
 An application under this simplified procedure (permit subject to fixed conditions; vergunning onder vaste voorschriften; VoV) can be filed if the proposed work meets certain prespecified criteria and the prespecified environmental risk assessment (ERA).

-Note: applications that do not fulfil the criteria to fit the scope of article 39b or that do not meet the prespecified fixed criteria and ERA can be filed using the standard procedure or (if applicable) another simplified procedure.
+Note: applications that do not fulfil the criteria to fit the scope of article 39c or that do not meet the prespecified fixed criteria and ERA can be filed using the standard procedure or (if applicable) another simplified procedure.